 If you are a regular reader of a website that has been blocked by your ISP then probably this is the best method for you.
 Most of the websites that publish articles on the internet have their RSS feed.

-Generally, these feeds are crawled by many RSS readers on regular basis.
+Generally, these feeds are crawled by many RSS readers on a regular basis.
 You can use these RSS reader services to read your favorite website.
 As we mentioned in our previous article on best android apps for geeks, Feedly is the best choice among the RSS Readers.

 10. Google Chrome Extensions

-If you are a fan of Google Chrome browser, then there is a good news for you.
+If you are a fan of Google Chrome browser, then there is good news for you.
 There are several extensions of VPN, Proxies and other bypassing extensions are available which will let you surf any blocked website on the internet using Google Chrome.
-Some of the major extensions that you should know about are Hola, ProxMate etc.
+Some of the major extensions that you should know about are Hola, ProxMate, etc.